Tennessee woman still seeks answers after husband died, mistaken for another patient

 MEMPHIS, Tenn.
 (WREG) — A Tennessee woman is still hoping for help after a hospital “mix-up” last year resulted in the death of her husband.

-“And this shouldn’t have happened,” Taylor said.
+“And this shouldn’t have happened,” Twanda said.
 “This is unreal — like a dream.”

-Taylor says she is no closer to getting answers about his health care at the University of Mississippi Medical Center in Jackson, Mississippi than she was when WREG in Memphis first spoke with her almost a year ago.
+Twanda says she is no closer to getting answers about his health care at the University of Mississippi Medical Center in Jackson, Mississippi, than she was when WREG in Memphis first spoke with her almost a year ago.

-“I haven’t heard back from them since I got the apology letter that they were sorry, and sending their condolences and stuff for his death,” Taylor said.
+“I haven’t heard back from them since I got the apology letter that they were sorry and sending their condolences and stuff for his death,” Twanda said.

-“He was crying,” Taylor said.
+“He was crying,” Twanda said.
 “He said, “Babe, I’m not gonna make it.
 So they have me confused with someone else down here.
 There must be two of us.
 Because they’re telling me I don’t know my birthday and I don’t know my name.
-And when I tell them to call my family, they start giving me medicine and I don’t wake up.'”
+And when I tell them to call my family, they start giving me medicine, and I don’t wake up.'”

-Taylor says later on she learned that there was another “Kenneth Taylor” in the UMMC computer system.
+Twanda says, later on, she learned that there was another “Kenneth Taylor” in the UMMC computer system.
 That Kenneth Taylor and his wife Rebecca say they started getting calls and enormous bills from UMMC and that he was the one in the hospital.

 “They called us about a hospital bill.
 And we’re trying to figure out what was going on,” Rebecca Taylor said.
 “We told them that, you know, we’ve never been in the hospital.”

 The wives say that the hospital had the two Kenneth Taylors confused.
-After Taylor’s husband died, she says she wonders if the treatment he received caused his health to fail.
+After Twanda’s husband died, she says she wonders if the treatment he received caused his health to fail.

-Taylor says all she got from UMMC was a letter of condolences saying her husband had no medical reaction to the medicine they gave him and he died from an infection in his lungs.
+Twanda says all she got from UMMC was a letter of condolences saying her husband had no medical reaction to the medicine they gave him, and he died from an infection in his lungs.

-“You can’t prove that by me — because you were giving him medicines that belong to someone else,” Taylor said.
+“You can’t prove that by me — because you were giving him medicines that belong to someone else,” Twanda said.
 “I want them to pay for the pain and suffering.”

 WREG reached out to UMMC and was told they cannot comment on patient cases.
-Taylor says she can’t even get help from a lawyer.
+Twanda says she can’t even get help from a lawyer.

-“I have talked to three different lawyers and three of their responses was the bill that [Mississippi Governor] Tate Reeves have in place,” Taylor says.
+“I have talked to three different lawyers, and three of their responses was the bill that [Mississippi Governor] Tate Reeves have in place,” Twanda says.

 She says the lawyers wouldn’t take the case because of a Mississippi law signed by Gov. Reeves in 2020, which provides protection for health care providers.